cvishal-19/LSTM_Stockmodeling/README.md

 ## Overview

-"This project utilizes an LSTM (Long Short-Term Memory) model to predict stock prices based on historical data.
-The model incorporates technical indicators like RSI, CCI, VWAP, and ROC to generate trading signals, which are used to train and evaluate the LSTM."
+This project utilizes an LSTM (Long Short-Term Memory) model to predict stock prices based on historical data.
+The model incorporates technical indicators like RSI, CCI, VWAP, and ROC to generate trading signals, which are used to train and evaluate the LSTM.

 1. **Data Loading and Preprocessing**
    - Historical stock data is downloaded from Yahoo Finance.